hoangqwe159/hackerrank/docs/leadership.md

 # Requirements changed
+# Tight deadlines
 S (Situation):
 I was leading the frontend side of a complex feature for a PDF collaboration tool.
 The original goal was to support real-time multi-user editing, with offline support and manual conflict resolution.

 I had researched multiple collaboration models — from floor control to versioning — and after discussion with the client, we aligned on using a version-detection model (like Google Docs) and a robust client-server architecture for syncing.
+This approach offered a centralized source of truth, persistent document states, and ensured robustness for joining and crashing clients.

 ⸻